rebanto/cifar-10-cnn-model/README.md

 * **Best-performing classes**: car, ship, truck
 * **Most confusion**: between cat, dog, and bird

-Detailed metrics and plots are saved to the `outputs/` directory.
+Detailed metrics and plots are saved to the output files.

 ---